 The athletic training department has 5 facilities for Club Sports use.
 The primary athletic training clinic is located behind the ice rink and is open daily for recovery, evaluations, treatments, and rehabilitation for all club sports athletes.
 The other facilities include the ice rink clinic, the club sports training complex clinic, the natatorium clinic, and the lacrosse clinic.
 These facilities are open during limited hours for practice or game days.

 All incoming freshman and transfer students to Liberty University Club Sports will be required to have a physical on file with our athletic training department.
 The physical must be performed after June 1st but prior to the fall season at Liberty.
 Physicals can be done by any licensed physician prior to arrival on campus or physicals can be done on campus at student health.
 Physicals must be done on the Club Sports physical form that can be downloaded from this website.
 After completion turn the paper form into the Club Sports Athletic Training Staff.

 For further questions please contact Angie Witt at firstname.lastname@example.org.

 ALL student athletes are required to create a profile in the Vivature software system to participate in club sports.
 There are forms to be signed and your insurance card is to be uploaded through the NExTT pic app.
-Please select and follow the returning or the new athlete (depending on which applies to you) instructions below to begin filling out your required paperwork.
+Please follow the returning or the new athlete (depending on which applies to you) instructions in the video to begin filling out your required paperwork.

 It is recommended that all student athletes have their own insurance policy.
 The insurance information will be given to the Coordinator of Athletic Training on the Club Sports Authorization form.
 Currently each student that attends Liberty University will have an accident policy that will cover all accidents during the year.
 This is an ACCIDENT policy and does not replace general medical coverage.
 In addition Liberty University Club Sports has an accident policy that will be used if an injury occurs during practice or competition.